The Northern Tennessee Amish Map

 Clarksville Area Lodging

-There are 12 hotels surrounding exit 4 in Clarksville.
+There are 12 hotels surrounding Exit 4 in Clarksville.
 We feel this is our ideal place to send visitors to stay.
-At the time of writing this page, we do not have any place in particular for you.
-We did like the Hilton Garden Inn Clarksville because it was next to the business center and a lake you can walk around and relax after a long drive.
-This area on exit 4 is new and has the newest restaurants and nightlife in town!
-Interstate 24 is close but not too close to the hotels and the area had plenty of police presence to assure us it was safe.
+When writing this page, we do not have any place in particular for you.
+We liked the Hilton Garden Inn Clarksville because it was next to the business center and a lake where you could walk around and relax after a long drive.
+This area on Exit 4 is new and has the newest restaurants and nightlife in town!
+Interstate 24 is close but not too close to the hotels, and the area had plenty of police presence to assure us it was safe.

-Being right off of interstate 24 will get you on the road to the Kentucky Amish communities or onto highway 79 when leaving for Paris and West Tennessee or towards Crossville Tennessee!
-We believe exit 4 should give you a good place to stay while you are on the Tennessee Amish Trail Map.
-Plus, You have places listed below that are very close to your room for an easy visit to points of interest, food, and entertainment!
+Being off Interstate 24 will get you on the road to the Kentucky Amish communities or onto Highway 79 when leaving for Paris and West Tennessee or towards Crossville, Tennessee!
+We believe Exit 4 should give you an excellent place to stay while you are on the Tennessee Amish Trail Map.
+Plus, you have places listed below that are very close to your room for an easy visit to points of interest, food, and entertainment!

 Clarksville area points of interest

 We believe you should see the Tennessee Amish Map in the link above to see the places we selected for Clarksville because they are already listed and have write-ups about the places we mentioned.
 In this list, we will link other places in the area that can add to the enjoyment of your trip.
 Places with no digital presence cannot be linked, so there may be places of interest you would like, but we cannot link to what isn't there.
 So please check out the list below of what we could find.